FAU-LAP/nomad_camels_toolbox/README.md

 This package provides easy access to data generated with [NOMAD CAMELS](https://github.com/FAU-LAP/NOMAD-CAMELS).

 Simplify your data evaluation with the NOMAD CAMELS toolbox!
+More information about the toolbox can be found in the [documentation of NOMAD CAMELS](https://fau-lap.github.io/NOMAD-CAMELS/doc/nomad_camels_toolbox.html).

 ## Optional Dependencies
 To install the NOMAD CAMELS toolbox, run